HTTPWorkshop/httpworkshop.github.io/index.md

 Our goals are to:

 * **Encourage** discussion and understanding between different parts of the HTTP community
-* **Identify** areas of work or specific efforts that have common interest, to foster further work (e.g., in standards bodies)
+* **Identify** areas of work or specific efforts that have common interest, to foster further work (in standards bodies and in implementations)
 * **Ensure** broad input into future development of the protocol